Charge and Ride Kit

 The stock XLR connector on the charger has power on the middle pin.
 This causes the Onewheel to detect that the charger is plugged in, and turn off the motor.
 This Charge and Ride (CnR) plug does not have power on the middle pin so the motor remains active.
 Charging appears as regen to the Onewheel.

 The plug is made from a slightly flexible polyurethane, which is strong and abrasion resistant.
 The wide flat base and low profile keep it from twisting and potentially breaking the controller case when rolled over in a crash.
-The wire connections are embedded in hot glue, and the lid of the connector pinches the wires to create additional strain relief.
+The cable is made using silicone insulated 14awg wire which can easily handle the currents used in charging while riding.

 A switch on the cable makes it easy to turn charging to the Onewheel on and off.
 Because charging appears as regen, the charging current gets added to actual regen current created by riding downhill.
 To avoid exceeding the maximum amount of regen current the Onewheel can accept, use the switch to turn off charging while going downhill.